 - Understand that often a series of problems will present themselves, such as a contamination event, an explosion, a fire, and a medical emergency.
 Plan and practice accordingly; and

 - Rehearse possible responses before there is an emergency.

 The Use of Fire Extinguishers

 Employers should train their employees on the “PASS” rule for the operation of fire extinguishers.
 Pull the pin; Aim the nozzle at the base of the fire; Squeeze the trigger; and Sweep the extinguisher from side to side to cover the fire with the spray.

 If You Have Been Injured in An Electrical Incident or a Fire

 If you have been injured in an electrical incident or a fire, or if you have lost a loved one due to an electrical incident or a fire, you may be entitled to recover money to compensate you for your injuries.

-The determined workers’ compensation claim attorneys in Atlanta at the Bader Law Firm, LLC will meet with you at no charge to discuss the facts and circumstances of your particular case to determine whether you may have a claim.
+The determined workers’ compensation claim attorneys in Atlanta at Bader Scott Injury Lawyers will meet with you at no charge to discuss the facts and circumstances of your particular case to determine whether you may have a claim.
 Contact us today.